What is XLIFF?

 If you click on "Details", you can see additional details about the export, such as the selected options.

 To perform a new export, you must first select one or more workspaces for the export in the "New Export" tab.
-Individual presentations cannot be selected at this time, all slides from the corresponding workspace(s) will always be exported.
+All slides from the corresponding workspace(s) will always be exported.
 Then select "Continue" in the lower right corner.

 If there are still slides that do not currently have a language, a selection then follows which language should be set for them.
 This hint only appears if there are such slides in the selected workspaces.